How Intensive Outpatient Programs Help Combat Teenage Depression

 Teenagers might feel intimidated by inpatient programs due to the lack of confidentiality, or the need to explain a prolonged absence to their friends, family members, and teachers.
 With IOPs, teens can reach out to their treatment team throughout the recovery process with any questions or concerns.
 Plus, with virtual IOP programs, teens can access mental health treatment without going through their parents, even if they don’t live near a treatment facility, and they won’t have to rely on their parents to drive them to and from therapy appointments.

-Our virtual IOP program is conducted through video conferences with HIPAA-compliant technology to protect our clients' confidentiality.
 Our innovative video-based treatment options provide a safe, convenient option for our clients to access comprehensive treatment—all from the comfort and privacy of home.
 Teenagers and family members can access quality care using a smartphone, tablet, or laptop.

 Build a sense of community